How to Punch Harder: The Physics and Biomechanical Drills To Make You A Knockout Artist

 In other words, the punch doesn’t start at your shoulder—it starts at your feet.

-When you see pro boxers like Mike Tyson score a devastating knockout, they don’t just throw punches; they are launching their body’s mass into a focused point, using the arm merely as the conduit.
+When you see pro boxers like Terence Crawford or Gervonta Davis score a devastating knockout, they’re not just throwing punches; they’re launching their body’s effective mass into a focused point, using the arm merely as the conduit.

 Everything starts with the floor.
 Newton’s Third Law tells us that for every action, there is an equal and opposite reaction.
 When you push against the ground, the ground pushes back.